lukwol/NISERuntimeFake/README.md

 Example:
 -

-    //Creating fake object - will create object of class FakeYourClass (subclass of YourClass)
+    //Creating fake object - will create object of class NISEFakeYourClass (subclass of YourClass)
     //You can make any NSObject's subclass fake (will not work with NSProxy) YourClass *fakeObject = [YourClass fake];